fedelibre/LilyDev/README.md

     sha256sum lilydevos-vm-VERSION.raw

-In Linux there are several VM GUI managers, like Virt Manager or Gnome Boxes.
-But you can also use the command line.
-Something like this should work (tested on Fedora):
+In Linux you can test it quickly by using something like this (tested on Fedora.. the location of `OVMF_CODE.fd` might be different in other distros):

     qemu-kvm -m 512 -smp 2 -bios /usr/share/edk2/ovmf/OVMF_CODE.fd -drive format=raw,file=lilydevos-vm-VERSION.raw